lukee910/latex-utilities/src/templates/readme.md

 ## Usage

-Add `\input{path/to/template}` at the very beginning of your file.
+To use a template, aadd `\input{path/to/template}` at the _very_ beginning of your file.
+They already include the document class.

-## For authors

-These files should be usable with `\input` to set up a document.
-They should _not_ be used with copy-paste, so that any change to the template can be easily used in an existing file.
+Templates shouldn't be copy-pasted.
+With `\input`, any updates to the templates will also be applied to any existing document.

 Templates should include: